pz-even/ni-joint/README.md

 ## Dataset
 ![DATA](./imgs/data.png)
 Our real dataset has multiple pairs of blurry images and noisy event streams recorded by a DAVIS346 camera on a rich range of scenarios.
-Download it from [here](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/u3008016_connect_hku_hk/ESJ-VEuUiu5MjInYNLTDGKUBXPnjPSJLDDe1Chn96Hw2Wg) with password `zhang2024joint`.
+Download it from [here](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/u3008016_connect_hku_hk/ESJ-VEuUiu5MjInYNLTDGKUB-VCwEXMju4pYjf6Js8kC_Q?e=NdHBB8).